 Debt at nominal levels

-Although Spirit Airlines’ (SAVE) leverage is currently not a concern, it is still important for investors to track its leverage.
-The airline industry fundamentals have improved tremendously and margins are expected to have reached its peak.
-If margins decline, as analysts estimate, it would mean reduced cash flows.
-This would make it difficult to make interest payments and leaving little on the table for investors.
+The airline industry fundamentals have improved tremendously and margins are expected to have reached their peak.
+If margins fall according to estimates, it would mean reduced cash flows could make it difficult for the company to make interest payments and leave little to nothing on the table for investors.

-On the other hand, if SAVE does manage to maintain this balance between debt and cash, it would put the airline in a much better position than peers with significant debt.
+On the other hand, if SAVE does manage to maintain this balance between debt and cash, it would put SAVE in a much better position than peers with significant debt.